Author: jsimpson

 Hello World!

 We’ve spent the year preparing for this life changing trip and this blog will be a way for us to share the experience with anyone who might be interested or just curious about what it takes to switch from living in a house to living full time in an RV!
-It’ll also be my digital journal…a scrapbook of sorts so we can remember our Grand Adventure!
+Mostly, it’ll be my digital journal…a scrapbook of sorts so we can remember our Grand Adventure!

 See y’all down the road!